 Before we discuss the methods in converting, you should at least know the difference between both, and understand how it may be beneficial to switch disk types.

-A Basic disk has the primary components that comes with a newly bought computer.
+A Basic disk has the primary components that come with a newly bought computer.
 This includes basic and logical partitions logged into a partition table.
-This is the most commonly used storage type for Windows, which consists of contiguous extent in a single disk set.
+This is the most commonly used storage type for Windows, which consists of a contiguous extent in a single disk set.
 The basic disk supports two partition styles: the GUID Partition Table or GPT, and Master Boot Record or MBR.

-It is also important to note that a dynamic disk it is capable of logging on a hidden database (Logical Disk Manager) that tracks dynamic volumes.
+It is also important to note that a dynamic disk is capable of logging on a hidden database (Logical Disk Manager) that tracks dynamic volumes.
 This makes it a flexible option that makes volume information manageable and traceable, yet entirely secure.
 This type of disk is also supported by all Windows versions after Win 2000, including the latest Windows 10 operating system.
-It is capable of creating as much as 2000 volumes, with recommended number at 32 volumes to ensure the PC runs smoothly.
+It is capable of creating as much as 2000 volumes, with the recommended number at 32 volumes to ensure the PC runs smoothly.

-Although the Windows system has features that protect data from getting lost after the conversion, such as the Virtual Disk Service (VDS) and Logical Disk Manager (LDM), it is important to alaays do a backup of your data.
+Although the Windows system has features that protect data from getting lost after the conversion, such as the Virtual Disk Service (VDS) and Logical Disk Manager (LDM), it is important to always do a backup of your data.
 Make it a habit to have copies of your files, and create a system restore point for your Windows operating system.
 This is to make sure that you do not suffer from data loss, and your system maintains its integrity.